jpamirul/Project_1/README.md

 # IMPORTANT NOTE
 1. THERE IS NO VALIDATION, please follow the instructions
 2. If the heatmap does not display all entries, please refresh the page
+3. Please use this directory http://localhost:3000/inputpage? as the other directories are still on work
 # Tech things used
-  STACK: React18, Django, PostgreSQL
+1. STACK: React18, Python, Django, PostgreSQL
-  Packages: react-calendar, apexchart
+2. Packages: react-calendar, apexchart